 Vintage weddings never go out of fashion.
 Whether you love 1930’s Art Deco, 1930’s homespun or 1960’s chic, a vintage wedding theme has its own quirkiness and style inspired by the nostalgia of a bygone era of romanticism.
 Here we have compiled the best ideas so that everything from your dress to accessories to your bouquet can turn your big day into a unique, retro-themed celebration.
+Speaking of the era of romanticism and the romantic as whole, what could be more romantic than surprising her with a proposal on Valentine’s Day and give her a creative valentine gift.
+The day dedicated to love is the perfect time to express your love and ask her to be together forever and ever.

 Your wedding stationery is the first sign to let your guests know about your vintage theme.
 Use a vintage-style motif and old lettering style across all your wedding stationary from save-the-date invitations right through to thank you cards is the first of our ideas.